tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

   mutations.forEach(updateCharacterCount);
 });
 ```
-This instnace of the `MutationObserver` is defined to listen for changes, and for each change, call the `updateCharacterCount` function, which looks this:
+This instance of the `MutationObserver` is defined to listen for changes, and for each change, call the `updateCharacterCount` function, which looks this:
 ```js
 const charCountElement = document.querySelector('#character-count');
 function updateCharacterCount() {